 When it comes to a mortgage, your ability to repay the loan (factoring in the different ratios and your credit history) will largely affect the amount you can borrow.
 Be sure to take control of the factors that can affect how much you can borrow to make sure you can get the amount that you need.

-Of course, different lenders will have different standards, so a bank may give you the money in the amount you need.
+Of course, different financial institutions will have different standards, so a bank may give you the money in the amount you need.

 To make your search easier, get help from Instant Loan.
-It is a loan comparison service that can give you a list of financing options from the top licensed moneylenders in the country, all fitting your specific financial situation.
+It is a loan comparison service that can give you a list of financing options from the top financial institutions in the country, all fitting your specific financial situation.